theRealDijida/pacmn/install-server.md

 <div class="callout callout--warning">
     <p>
     You will see a lot of information scrolling in the window as the installer progresses.
-    <strong>If you see ANY ERRORS</strong> do not continue with the following steps, just bookmark your progress here, and refer to the trouble shooting section of this guide.
-Most of what I've seen are errors in the sentinel install at the tail end of the process.
+    If you see <strong>ANY ERRORS</strong>, do not continue with the following steps, just bookmark your progress here, and refer to the trouble-shooting section of this guide.
+Most of the errors I've seen are with the sentinel install at the end of the process.
     </p>
 </div>

 <br/>

-At the very end you should a message indicating that your $Pac MN and Sentinel has been successfully installed.
+At the very end you should see a message indicating that your $Pac MN and Sentinel has been successfully installed.

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh5.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>